abechens/abechens.github.io/index.md

 -- This class gives the basics notations and tools from mathematics to use in physics.
 - L1: Programmation impérative, 12h (Imperative programming)
 -- This class consists of giving a view into programming, using Python.
-- M2 :  Traitement Numérique des Images, 10h (Image processing)
+- M2:  Traitement Numérique des Images, 10h (Image processing)
--- Including: Image segmentation, image processing using variational apporaches, partial diferential equations and images and Mathematical morphology.
+-- Including: Image segmentation, image processing using variational approaches, partial differential equations and images, and Mathematical morphology.

 #### 2017-2018
 - L1: Outils pour la physique, 36h, (Tools for physics)